openbmc/openbmc-test-automation/README.md

 specification and schema that meets the expectations of end users for simple, modern and secure management of scalable platform hardware.

-`redfish`: Contains test cases for DMTF Redfish-related feature supported on OpenBMC.
+`redfish/`: Contains test cases for DMTF Redfish-related feature supported on OpenBMC.

 `redfish/extended/`: Contains test cases for combined legacy REST and DMTF Redfish-related
                      feature supported on OpenBMC.